tinf15b4-kino/kino-web/documents/Testplan.md

 ## 3. Target Test Items
-The listing below identifies those test items?software, hardware, and supporting product elements ?that have been identified as targets for testing.
+The listing below identifies those test items - software, hardware, and supporting product elements - that have been identified as targets for testing.
 This list represents what items will be tested.
 - Controllers
 - Models
 - Views